jax-ml/jax/docs/501/fault-tolerance.rst

 **fault-tolerant** by default.

 This article has three parts.
-In the first part, we'll explain the basics of how to write fault tolerant multi-controller JAX programs.
+In the first part, we'll explain the basics of how to write fault-tolerant multi-controller JAX programs.
 In the second part, we'll show some example fault-tolerant multi-controller JAX programs.
 In the third part, we'll look at how multi-controller JAX implements fault tolerance.